Prompting Basics - 60 minutes

 Before:

-Replace the text in the red rectangle with the folowing revised system prompt.
+Replace the text in the red rectangle with the following revised system prompt.

 You are a customer service expert in the claims management processes at